-Rams need Rooney's reputation to rebuild - Steele
+'Rooney's reputation will help rebuild Derby'

 "The sands of time, in terms of getting players in, has started now," Steele said.

-"You want Chris Kirchner to say to Wayne, 'This is your budget.'
+"You want Chris Kirchner to say to Wayne, 'This is your budget'.
 The sooner he hears those words the better for Wayne, the squad and club."

-Steele added that acting quick will be crucial to trying to keep experienced players such as goalkeeper Ryan Allsop, 37-year-old centre-half Curtis Davies and defender Nathan Byrne at the club.
+Steele added that acting quick will be crucial to trying to keep experienced players such as goalkeeper Ryan Allsop, 37-year-old centre-half Curtis Davies and defender Nathan Byrne.

 "You have got players that have played with Wayne who could be tempted to stay," Steele said.